 Whether you’re using your Twitter account for business or personal purposes, here are the 7 deadly sins of Twitter you should definitely avoid in your social selling strategy if you don’t want people to cringe at your tweets:

 Rule of thumb: think about what you want to achieve with your Tweets and tailor your content accordingly.
 In essence, become your own editor and publish only what you want to be known for.
 Want to build your reputation in real estate?
 Great!
 Tweet helpful information for home-buyers and sellers or on specific sections of cities where you’re active.
 Want to build a fashion empire?
 Excellent!
 Show amazing or cringe-worthy fashion pictures of the week.
 Give 5-minute fashion tips.
 Build your Twitter persona by becoming a go-to person on a topic that matters to you and that you’re passionate about.
 Be consistent.
 That said, you don’t always just have to write only about fashion.
 Because you want to draw in audiences from adjacent areas as well, you could Tweet about the impact of fashion on society or how different societies have different fashion styles, etc. It’s related but expands your topic a little bit.
 But whatever you do: don’t post about real estate if you want to be known for fashion.

 Tweetstorms are a relatively new concept denoting a sudden boost in activity around a certain topic – usually around hot/breaking news or a controversial issue of some sort.
-It’s often created by one user who sends a message to their followers using a hashtag which can rapidly go viral.
+It’s often created by one user who sends a message to their followers using a hashtag that can rapidly go viral.
 The tweet then spreads as people use the hashtag to tweet or retweet the message.
 The effect is overwhelming and unprofessional, so it’s best for you to avoid it.

 3. Recycling old tweets